release-it/release-it/README.md

 }
 ```

+Notes:

 - Only the settings to override need to be in `.release-it.json`.
 Everything else will fall back to the [default configuration](conf/release-it.json).
-- You can use `--config` if you want to use another path for the local `.release-it.json`.
+- You can use `--config` if you want to use another path.

 Any option can also be set on the command-line, and will have highest priority.
 Example: